-Delighted, we fell to munching on the still sizzling rice as the couple’s precocious grandchildren played tag underfoot.
-Soon, other family members and neighbors and stopped by, some helping with the roasting while others dropped extra cords of wood on the hut’s mud floor and began to stoke the flames in the open fire pit.
-A cheerful conversation ensued, and good-natured ribbing, punctuated by laughter.
-The couple’s older son, responsible for most of the heavy work on the farm, joined us a bit later.
-Eventually, the roasting done, we were proudly introduced to a picture of the couple’s second son, a monk, hanging from a frame beside the family altar.
-Then we were proffered fried local khabzay, followed by a simple meal which included butter tea, or suja, and the clear rice brew ara, which is a stronger version of the Japanese sake.
+Delighted, we fell to munching the still sizzling rice as the couple’s precocious grandchildren played underfoot.
+Soon, other family members and neighbors stopped by, some helping with the roasting while others dropped armloads of firewood on the hut’s mud floor, squatted, and began to stoke the flames in the open fire pit.
+Cheerful banter flowed back and forth; there was good-natured ribbing, punctuated by laughter.
+The couple’s older son, responsible for the heavy lifting on the farm, joined us sometime later.

-As we made our way back through the rice fields in the gathering dusk additional members of Thoeba and Chongyim’s family, back from the fields, appeared at the door.
+As we made our way back through the rice fields in the gathering dusk, other members of Thoeba and Chongyim’s family appeared at the door.
 Their farm work done for the day, they stood around the two elders in a tight cluster, silhouetted against the whitewashed walls of their ancestral home, where so many of their generations had lived and died, waving us goodbye.

-Looking back at the elderly couple and their brood, I thought again about what the Prime Minister had said earlier about his family and personal happiness.
+Looking back toward the couple and their brood, I thought again about what the Prime Minister had said earlier about his family and personal happiness.
 Then I remembered His Majesty’s words about seeing the entire Bhutanese nation as one large family and, somehow, the two ideas melded in my mind and became one.